hipe/tmx/tan_man/doc/issues/021-the-digraph-session-architecture.md

 ## document-meta:

-  - #pending-rename: to "the digraph session architecture" or similar (maybe)

   - #history-A.1: spike this with a splice of 100% as much (more) content, that came in from inline comments; while at the same time realizing that the existing content that was here was largey redundant with